shah-zeb-naveed/data-science-notes/README.md

 29. Perturbation tests, invariance tests (changing sensitive info should not change output like gender, directional expectation tests for sanity checks, model calibration for actual probabilities, slice-based evaluations to detect bias, or to make sure critical groups are prioritized, or to detect upstream (e.g. latency from mobile users) issues.
 Find slices by heuristics, error analysis, slice finder (clustering-based techniques).

 30. Software degrades over time (software rot)
 31. Batch prediction (async) for high trhoughput, for low latency: online (sync) with batch features, or online with batch and streaming (streaming prediction). hybrid when popular/expensive queries pre-processed in batch and others on-demand.
+An endpoint can serve batch (precomputed predictions). batching requests for efficiency is not same as batch predictions.
 32. Latency and hardware can help decide between online vs batch and cloud vs edge.
 33. In streaming, incoming features need to be stored in data warehouse in addition to streaming features to prediction service via real-time transport.
 34. Batched doesn't necessarily mean less efficient.
 In fact, online means less resources wasted on datapoints not used (users never logged in).